delphix/appliance-build/README.md

 ### Step 2: Clone "appliance-build" Repository

-Once the DCenter on AWS VM is created, the "appliance-build" repository needs to be populated on the VM.
+Once the "bootstrap" DCenter on AWS VM is created, the "appliance-build" repository needs to be populated on it.
 Generally this is done using "git" primitives, e.g. "git clone", "git checkout", etc. For this example, we'll do a new "git clone" of the upstream repository:

     $ git clone https://github.com/delphix/appliance-build.git
     $ cd appliance-build

-Once the repository is cloned, we can move on, using the various scripts contained in the repository to help us run the following steps.

-### Step 3: Build Docker Image
+### Step 3: Configure "bootstrap" VM

-Before the build can be executed, one needs to build the docker image that will be used to execute the build; this can be done like so:

-    $ ./scripts/docker-build.sh

-After this, one can easily obtain an interactive shell running in a container based on that image by running "./scripts/docker-run.sh".
-This will mount the appliance-build git repository inside of that running container, such that live-build can be executed inside the container, using the files from the repository (that may have been modified).

-### Step 4: Load ZFS Kernel Modules

-As stated previously, the build relies on ZFS kernel modules provided by the host performing the build.
-Thus, before we run the build, we need to ensure these modules are loaded:
+Next, we need to apply the "bootstrap" Ansible configuration, which will verify all the necessary build dependencies are fulfilled, while also correcting any deficencies that may exist.
+This is easily done like so:

-    $ sudo ./scripts/kernel-modules-load.sh
+    $ ansible-playbook bootstrap/playbook.yml

-### Step 5: Run Live Build
+### Step 4: Run Live Build

-Now, with the Docker image built and the ZFS kernel modules loaded, we can finally run the build:
+Now, with the "bootstrap" VM properly configured, we can run the build:

     $ ./scripts/docker-run.sh make

 This will create a new container based on the image we previously created, and then execute "make" inside of that container.

+The "./scripts/docker-run" script can also be run without any arguments, which will provide an interactive shell running in the container environment, with the appliance-build git repository mounted inside of the container; this can be useful for debugging and/or experimenting.

 By default, all "internal" variants will be built when "make" is specified without any options.
 Each variant will have ansible roles